Take a Stand Against CRPD21,054 signatures

 That is wrong and not something we should see in the United States of America.

-There are two provisions in this treaty that concern me the most:
+There are two provisions in this treaty that are most concerning:

-- One provision in the treaty would give the government, acting under U.N. instructions, the ability to determine for all children with disabilities what is best for them.
+- One treaty provision would give the government, acting under U.N. instructions, the ability to determine for all children with disabilities what is best for them.